gnatih/jal-jarokha/README.md

 `npm run build`

-This creates a `dist` folder with production-ready files.
+This creates a `public` folder with production-ready files.

 ## Development